 Facilitate growth

 As companies grow, their operations become more complicated.
-Maintaining the same processes and procedures can lead to huge inefficiencies and waste.
+Sticking with the same processes and procedures can lead to huge inefficiencies and waste.

-Inventory tracking systems chosen out of necessity at the beginning may not accurately account for increasingly complex costs.
+Inventory tracking systems chosen out of necessity when they started out may not accurately account for increasingly complex costs.
 Likewise, rudimentary accounting software may no longer be fit for purpose when financial statements need to become more detailed and complicated.
-In order to remedy the shortcomings of old systems, new manual processes may need to be adopted, further compromising operational efficiency.
+In order to make up for the shortcomings of old systems, new manual processes may need to be adopted, further compromising operational efficiency.

-ERP provides businesses with an all-in-one software suite to eliminate manual processes that may impede growth.
+ERP provides businesses with an all-in-one software suite that can eliminate the manual processes that may impede growth.

 Make tax compliance easier